Nivedita1793/Python_WebProject/README.md

 **3.Website:**
-Here we have two different source code file
+We have used `flask` module for creation of website.
+This project contains two different source code file

 **1. app1**